-Here are 3 ways requiring a deposit can boost your cash flow:
+Here are 3 ways requiring a deposit can improve your cash flow:

 To run a successful business, you need to have more money coming in than money going out.
 It’s that simple.
 Without money coming in from customers, you won’t be able to pay for materials, employees, or any other business expenses.
 And if you can’t pay for these things…well, let’s just say that’s a problem.